Instability of nondiscrete free subgroups in Lie groups: Preliminaries

+We will show that the identity component of every semisimple linear algebraic group without proximal elements contains the so-called $\cc$-1-proximal elements introduced below.

-\begin{proposition} Let $G$ be a connected semisimple Lie group.
-There exists a nonempty subset $U\subset G$ such that the subset $Ad_U\subset Ad_G \subset End(\gg)$ is Zariski open in $Ad_G$ and the adjoint of each $g\in U$ satisfies the following statements:
+\begin{proposition} Let $G$ be the identity component of a semisimple linear algebraic group.
+There exists a nonempty subset $U\subset G$ open in the induced Zariski topology on $G$ such that the adjoint of each $g\in U$ satisfies the following statements:

-1) the number of its nonunit complex eigenvalues is maximal and nonempty, and all they are simple;
+1) the number of its nonunit complex eigenvalues is maximal, nonzero, and they are simple;